lcrespom/nash/docs/manual.md

 the files in the current directory.
 In such cases, `nash` knows that it is on a remote environment and then issues a *hidden* `ls` command, gathering the output and building the menu from it.

+As the reader may have concluded at this point, all this involves some level of hacking, which means that there is a risk that something unexpected sets `nash` in an invalid state.
+This risk is relatively low, but in case the terminal becomes unresponsive, the `shift-meta-q` key combination immediately quits `nash`, returning to the parent shell.